Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 If you want to develop your own application in Nuclei SDK, please click :ref:`develop_appdev` to learn more about it.

-The following applications are running using RV-STAR board.
+The following applications are running using RV-STAR board or Nuclei Eval SoC.

+Some applications may not be able to be run on your Nuclei SoC due to lack of cpu feature required to run on it.

 Bare-metal applications
 -----------------------